fjlic/VeriEDA-Laravel/README.md

 # VeriEDA
-VeriEDA is a platform for simulating microprocessor architectures
+VeriEDA is a platform for simulating microprocessor architectures using verilog